These no-bake peanut butter bars are such a delicious treat! So easy to make, & they taste just like a Reese’s, but better because they’re homemade.

 Pouring melted chocolate over peanut butter bars.

+Pour the mixture over the base.
 And then smooth it out with a spatula.

 Tall stack of peanut butter chocolate bars with the top one broken in half.

-To make a gluten-free version of this recipe, just look for gluten-free graham cracker crumbs.
+To make a gluten-free version of this recipe, look for gluten-free graham cracker crumbs.

 These can also be made dairy-free if you use dairy-free chocolate chips.

-As long as it’s not really really hot in your house, these bars should be ok to sit out without melting.
-Once they’ve chilled in the fridge and the chocolate is set, it should stay that way, although they will be a bit softer at room temp.
+Once they’ve chilled in the fridge and the chocolate is set, they should stay that way, although they will be slightly softer at room temperature.

 Stacked peanut butter candy bars with a jar of peanuts in the background.